OfficeDev/office-scripts-docs/office-scripts-docs/develop/scripting-fundamentals.md

 ### Charts, tables, and other data objects

 Scripts can create and manipulate the data tools within Excel.
-Tables and charts are two of the more commonly used objects, but the APIs support PivotTables, Shapes, Images, and other such constructs.
+Tables and charts are two of the more commonly used objects, but the APIs support PivotTables, Shapes, Images, and more.

 #### Creating a table

-You can create a table using a data-filled range.
+Create tables by using data-filled ranges.
 The table controls (such as filters) and formatting are automatically layered on top on the range.

 The following script creates a table using the ranges from the previous sample.